 - Environmental and quality management

-Students who opt for the three-year course will spend 12 weeks between Levels 5 and 6 on work placement in a food business.
+Students who opt for the three-year course will spend 12 weeks between Levels 5 and 6 on a work-based learning placement in a food business.

-Students undertaking the four-year course will complete a one-year placement in the food industry during year three of the programme.
-On successful completion of the 48-week placement a Diploma in Professional Practice will be awarded.
+Students undertaking the four-year course will complete a one-year work-based learning placement in the food industry during year three of the programme.
+On successful completion of the 48-week placement a Diploma in Professional Practice (DPP) will be awarded.

 The work placement encourages students to develop practical and managerial skills, and gives them the opportunity to demonstrate transferable skills in ICT, problem solving and communication.
 Students can complete their work placement either locally or abroad.